richo/zephyros/Docs/Protocol.md

 ### Zephyros Protocol

-* Clients connect to Zephyros via TCP
+* Clients connect to Zephyros using either Unix domain sockets, or TCP at a user-configurable port (defaults to 1235)
-* All messages are simple JSON arrays
+* All messages sent and received are simple JSON arrays
 * Messages in both directions are encoded as `json.bytesize.to_s + "\n" + json`
 * Each message to Zephyros will be [msg_id, receiver_id, method, *args]
     * msg_id can be of any type you choose, as long as it's unique per request